hpcleuven/VscDocumentation/source/leuven/tier2_hardware/thinking_hardware.rst

 Thinking7 hardware
 ==================

 Thinking is KU Leuven/UHasselt's older Tier-2 cluster.
-It has thin nodes, large memory nodes, as well as GPGPU nodes.
-It is migrated to CentOS 7, so this section will expand over time.
+It has thin nodes, as well as GPGPU nodes.

 Login infrastructure